This review of the WAYB Pico car seat is written by certified Child Passenger Safety Technician Melissa Conn and may contain affiliate links.

 I’d say that this is my favorite seat to travel with by far of any that we’ve used.
 It takes a bit of ‘figuring out’ to get it back together and back in the bag.
 I think a novice traveler might find it overwhelming if they didn’t practice ahead of time.

 I like it because my daughter is a bit small for the Ride Safer vest and I prefer a more rigid device than the vest.
 I’d prefer if it could rear face as well, but for limited travel use, I will deal with forward facing.
 My husband greatly prefers its size and portability to our previous travel seat.
-We have not yet used on a plane, but intend to do so on our next trip.
-We have also tried the CARES harness, but she slides out of that one and basically ends up waking up when it rides up so far it chokes her a bit.
+We have not yet used it as a child restraint on a plane, but intend to do so on our next trip.
+We have also tried the CARES harness (full review here), but she slides out of that one and basically ends up waking up when it rides up so far it chokes her a bit.

 We went to Germany and needed the locking clip, the company will send them to you if you request them and the turnaround time is super fast.
 Their customer service is texted based which I actually like since it’s a quick reply from them.